harishd10/mongodb/README.md

 The GPU based querying implementation details can be found in the standalone code as well (in the ./standalone directory).
 This uses the index files created in MongoDB (which can also be created by the standalone code by providing the appropriate binary file format).

-Creating a STING index
+Creating a STIG index
 ------------------------
-A STING index can be created in MongoDB using a command similar to:
+A STIG index can be created in MongoDB using a command similar to:

-db.trips.ensureIndex({type: "sting", pickup_time: 1, dropoff_time: 1, pickup: "2d", dropoff: "2d"},{name: "taxi_index"})
+db.trips.ensureIndex({type: "stig", pickup_time: 1, dropoff_time: 1, pickup: "2d", dropoff: "2d"},{name: "taxi_index"})

 In the above example, trips is the name of the collection.
-The first attribute should be - type: "sting"
+The first attribute should be - type: "stig"
 A "2d" attribute should be stored in the collection as {pickup: {x , y}}

 Query syntax